utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-data.md

 ## Import Postman data

-You can import Postman data that you [exported](/docs/getting-started/importing-and-exporting/exporting-data/) earlier, including collections, environments, data dumps, and globals.
+You can import data that was [exported from Postman](/docs/getting-started/importing-and-exporting/exporting-data/), including collections, environments, data dumps, and globals.
 Postman will automatically recognize Postman data on import.

 1. Select **Import** in the sidebar.
 1. Do one of the following: